Solapur district: Ancient period

+Medieval period

+At the end of the 13th century, the Delhi Sultanate under Alauddin Khilji first invaded the Yadava kingdom and the king, Ramachandra (also known as Ramdev), was reduced to a tributary and was forced to cede some territory to the sultans.
+In 1307, due to Ramdev's violation of the treaty, Alauddin invaded again and sent Ramdev as a captive to Delhi.
+After 6 months he was released and aided Malik Kafur in his attack on the Kakatiyas with a force of Maratha soldiers.
+In 1311, Malik Kafur was sent to conquer territory south of the Krishna but left portion of his army in Devagiri to keep an eye on Shankardev, who succeeded Ramdev.
+In 1313, Malik Kafur invaded Devagiri again and killed Shankardev and annexed the entire Yadava kingdom to the Delhi Sultanate.
+However, he returned to Delhi on hearing news of Alauddin's illness and Harpaldev, Ramdev's son-in-law, took back the entire empire.

+In 1317 Alauddin's successor, Qutbuddin Mubarak Shah led an expedition against the Yadavas.
+Harpaldev was flayed alive and beheaded and the entire Yadava kingdom was permanently annexed by the Delhi Sultanate.
+Solapur was then ruled from Devagiri by a governor.

+During the reign of Muhammad Bin Tughlaq, who infamously tried to shift the capital of his empire to Devagiri (renamed Daulatabad), there was a large famine in the region.
+In 1344, an uprising of Hindu chieftains of Karnataka and Telangana briefly overthrew Sultanate rule in the region, although Delhi sultans kept control over some of the revenue centres.
+In 1347, Muslim nobles in the Deccan rebelled against Muhammad bin Tughlaq's authority and defeated all attempts to control them.
+The rebels then declared one of their number, Hasan Gangu, as sultan of all territories in the Deccan, which began the rule of the Bahmani Sultanate.

 Demographics

 According to the 2011 census Solapur District has a population of 4,317,756, the 43rd largest district in India by population (out of 640).
 The district has a population density of 290 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 12.1%.
 Solapur has a sex ratio of 932 females for every 1000 males, and a literacy rate of 77.72%.
+32.40% of the population lived in urban areas.
 Scheduled Castes and Scheduled Tribes make up 15.05% and 1.80% of the population respectively.

 At the time of the 2011 Census of India, 73.13% of the population in the district spoke Marathi, 9.28% Kannada, 6.47% Hindi, 4.49% Telugu, 3.94% Urdu and 0.94% Lambadi as their first language.

 Talukas

 Solapur district is subdivided for administrative purposes into eleven talukas, which in turn comprise smaller divisions.
 The talukas are North Solapur, South Solapur, Akkalkot, Barshi, Mangalwedha, Pandharpur, Sangola, Malshiras, Mohol, Madha and Karmala.